-At each quarterly reporting date, we typically estimate the fair value of our contingent liabilities from both the Jhana and RGP acquisitions through the use of Monte Carlo simulations.
-However, the RGP contingent consideration measurement period ended on May 31, 2021 and the fair value of the final contingent payment was measured using the specified performance objectives in the purchase agreement rather than a Monte Carlo simulation.
-Based on the timing of expected payments, \$1.2 million of the Jhana and all of the RGP contingent consideration liabilities were recorded as components of accrued liabilities at May 31, 2021.
-The remaining \$1.1 million of the Jhana contingent consideration liability is reported in other long-term liabilities.
+At each quarterly reporting date, we estimate the fair value of our contingent liability from the acquisition of Jhana through the use of a Monte Carlo simulation.
+Based on the timing of expected payments, \$1.4 million of the Jhana contingent consideration liability was recorded in accrued liabilities at November 30, 2021.
+The remaining \$0.4 million of the Jhana contingent consideration liability is reported in other long-term liabilities.
 Adjustments to the fair value of our contingent consideration liabilities are included in selling, general, and administrative expense in the accompanying condensed consolidated statements of operations and comprehensive income (loss).

-NOTE 7 - REVENUE RECOGNITION
+NOTE 4 - REVENUE RECOGNITION